Quantum Field Theory

 Interacting QFT.
 (14 lectures) Interaction Picture and S matrix.
 Wick's theorem and normal ordering.
 Simple Feynman diagrams in coordinate and momentum spaces.
 Cross sections, matrix elements and vacuum expectation values.
 Vacuum diagrams.
 Basic example of mass renormalisation.

-Note that Fermions were included by previous lecturers so you will find some older exam papers contain questions no longer covered by this course though the QFFF MSc will cover that material in other courses.
+Note that Fermions were included by previous lecturers so you will find some older exam papers contain questions no longer covered by this course though the Unification course will look at classical fermions and QFFF MSc will cover fermions in QFT in other courses.

-Students are welcome to drop into my office at these times when I'll be happy to talk about anything related to the QFT course.
+All students are welcome to drop into my office at these times to ask questions or just to listen to the discussions.
+I'm happy to talk about anything related to the QFT course.

 Rapid Feedback Classes